AlterJuice/LightITTasks/README.md

 2. Then you can set up game settings:
-	One of the features of this ConsoleGame is that you can add Players as mush as you want (In fact HR manager Yulia said that it will be good if more then 2 players)
+	One of the features of this ConsoleGame is that you can add Players as mush as you want (In fact HR manager Julia said that it will be good if more then 2 players)

 	First variant - set up settings like maxHealth, middleScores, sleepTime between steps and amount of Players in consoleMode: